KPMP/orion-data/README.md

 7. Run the zip generator
 `java -cp build/libs/orion-data.jar -Dloader.main=org.kpmp.RegenerateZipFiles org.springframework.boot.loader.PropertiesLauncher`

-## Getting the credentials for Google Drive
+## Getting and storing the credentials for Google Drive
-1. Get the credentials.json file from kpmp-secure/orion-data and put in src/main/resources
+1. Get the credentials.json file from kpmp-secure/orion-data and put it in the src/main/resources directory
-2. Bring up Docker containers
+2. Get the StoredCredential file from kpmp-secure/orion-data and put it in the tokens directory (create if it doesn't exist)
-3. Check the spring logs for a URL: `docker-compose -f .\docker-compose.prod.yml logs --f spring`
+3. Restart the spring container